dddiaz/dddiaz.com/content/post/genomics-is-cool/index.md

 # My Connection 💉
 I also have a personal connection to Genomics.
-As someone with Type 1 Diabetes, there is active research underway to understand the genetic component of this auto-immune disease.
+As someone with Type 1 Diabetes, there is active research underway to understand the genetic component of Type 1 Diabetes (which is an auto-immune disease).
 It is extremely complex, but I am hoping one day the strides we make in genomics can have a positive impact on Diabetes.

-I tweet about an interesting article analyzing the connection between HLA variants and Auto-Immune diseases below.
+I recently tweeted about an interesting article analyzing the connection between HLA variants and Auto-Immune diseases below.

 {{< tweet 1516983927403008000 >}}